NNPDF/pineko/README.md

 ### Computing the EKO

+#### Generating new EKOs

-Again this is a two step process:
+This is a two step process:
 1. Generate the necessary operator cards with `pineko theory opcards THEORY_ID DATASET1 DATASET2 ...`
 2. Generate the actual EKOs with `pineko theory ekos THEORY_ID DATASET1 DATASET2 ...`

+#### Inherit EKOs from Existing Theory

+You can reuse the EKOs from a different theory by running `pineko theory inherit-ekos SOURCE_THEORY_ID TARGET_THEORY_ID DATASET1 DATASET2 ...`.
+The relation between the source theory and the target theory is non-trivial [6].

 ### Generating the FK Table

-You need to have the EKO computed in the previous step.
+You need to have the EKOs computed in the previous step.
-Then you can convolute the EKO with the grid by `pineko theory fks THEORY_ID DATASET1 DATASET2 ...`
+Then you can convolute the EKOs with the grids by running `pineko theory fks THEORY_ID DATASET1 DATASET2 ...`

 ---